 In the usual mathematical sense, this statement is only true if b were zero.
-However, to a computer this statement means take the value of b, add it to the old value of a, and place the result back in the variable a.
-Essentially we are updating the value of a.
+However, to a computer this statement means take the value of b, add it to the current value of a, and place the result back in the variable a.
+Essentially we are updating the "old" value of a with the "new" value.
 In C this statement can be written more tersely as